Experience the Notre Dame Edge in Our State-of-the-Art Master’s in Data Science Courses

 Becoming a successful data scientist takes more than technical knowledge or even analytical skills.
 It takes an approach to data science rooted in quantitative and computational skills, analysis and communication, and ethics.
 In other words, it takes a three-dimensional data scientist to fully transform data into valuable—and practicable—insights.

 At Notre Dame, we know what our students need to succeed in their careers as data scientists.
 That’s why our master’s in data science curriculum offers a multidisciplinary approach to the degree, drawing on computer science, communication, and ethics to help you gain the edge you’ll need to perform at your best.
+Click on the video below to learn more about how our courses are structured.

 Master's in Data Science Curriculum Highlights